TWG1572/Data_Cleaning_Final_Project/README.md

 Prepare a tidy data set from the Samsung Smartphone data that can be used for later analysis.

 ## Tasks required
-Create one R script called run_analysis.R that does the following.
+The R script run_analysis.R can be used to create the data set.
+It retrieves the source data set and transforms it to produce the final data set by implementing the following steps:

   1. Download the dataset if it does not already exist in the working directory
   2. Load the activity and feature info